 At 80% speed: P = 0.8³ = 0.512 = 51% of rated power

 Examples: Centrifugal pumps (without throttling), fans, blowers.
-Implication: With a variable frequency drive, massive energy savings (40–60%) are achievable.
+Implication: With a variable frequency drive, massive energy savings (40–60%) are achievable — when a frequency inverter pays off.
 This is the basis for energy efficiency measures in pump and fan systems.

 Calculation Example: Chain Conveyor